mapaction/mapactionpy_controller/README.md

 This object may be manipulated by
 (e.g. the data_search tool, updates the datasources fields )
 * **CrashMoveFolder** : An object that describes the CrashMoveFolder and its contents.
 There should be no need to hardcode any path (absolute or relative) to anywhere in a crash move folder
-* **Event** : This decribes the real-world humanitarian event to which the Crash Move Folder corresponds.
+* **Event** : This describes the real-world humanitarian event to which the Crash Move Folder corresponds.

 (**Note1:**) The name `Event` matches the naming of the equivalent concept on the Map & Data Respository (see https://github.com/mapaction/ckanext-mapactionevent).
 However it is rather too generic in this context.
 A more descriptive name for this class would be helpful.